 Anyway, back to lunch, we placed our orders and one by one everyone’s food arrived except mine.
 I realized afterward that this was a rather lucky escape.
 While I was busy encouraging everyone to eat while their food was warm, I suddenly noticed that all the French people at the table were eating their burgers with a knife and fork!

 Quelle horreur!
 What a catastrophe that could have been, in french dining terms atleast.
-Apparently, the proper way to eat a burger in France is with a fork and knife.
+Apparently, the proper way to eat a burger in France, bourgeois or not, is with a fork and knife.
 Le sigh.
 Never mind

 When to use cutlery